 Why this work matters: The history and status of women’s rights and roles in the U.S., before and after the 19th Amendment was added to the U.S. Constitution, in August 1920, are complex and evolving.
 When you zoom in from the nation at large to national parks, you’ll see that complexity in the stories of women participating and working in public lands, conservation, science and outdoor recreation during the past 150 years.
 Those stories, from Clare Marie Hodges — Yosemite’s first female ranger — to 21st-century park leaders, adventurers and researchers, offer moments to celebrate, while also underscoring the need for continued progress.

-Partnering with Yosemite National Park.
+Project partner: Yosemite National Park.